 To the best of our knowledge, there are no other schemes for detecting in-situ identity fraud on SNS services.
 Thus, we evaluate the detection model by simulating different observation periods and compare the results.
 Specifically, given an observation period L minutes, we extract the behavioral features of a session from those actions performed within the first L minutes after the session starts.
-Then, the performance of the detection model is evaluated for $L=1,2,\cdots,25$ minutes, respectively.
-Although the subjects were asked to browse an SNS account for 30 minutes in each round (see Section IV-A), we choose the maximum of L to be 25 rather than 30 because some sessions ended prematurely due to subjects' requests and resulted in a slightly shorter trace.
-Therefore, to ensure a comparable evaluation across all the sessions, we consider L < 25 here.
+Then, the performance of the detection model is evaluated for $L = 1, 2, \ldots, 25$ min, respectively.
+Although the subjects were asked to browse an SNS account for 30 min in each round (see Section IV-A), we choose the maximum of L to be 25 rather than 30 because some sessions ended prematurely due to subjects' requests and resulted in a slightly shorter trace.
+Therefore, to ensure a comparable evaluation across all the sessions, we consider $L \leq 25$ here.

-As described in Sections V-B and V-A, to construct the detection model, we firstly use an 1-norm SVM to derive the candidate features, and then use forward feature selection and SSVM with 10-fold cross validation to select the most distinguishing features as well as the hyper-parameters C and γ .
+As described in Sections V-B and V-A, to construct the detection model, we first use an 1-norm SVM to derive the candidate features, and then use forward feature selection and SSVM with 10-fold cross validation to select the most distinguishing features as well as the hyper-parameters C and γ .
 Here, we use the leave-one-out cross validation [40] on D to evaluate the detection performance of our model.

-B. Detection Performance at The 25th Minute
+B. Detection Performance at the 25th Minute

-First, we consider the detection model's performance when L=25 minutes.
-Table IV shows the results achieved by
+First, we consider the detection model's performance when L = 25 min.
+Table IV shows the results achieved by the model with and without feature selection.
+As we can see, feature